UpCloudLtd/pulumi-upcloud/docs/installation-configuration.md

 ## Configuration

-Configure your UpCloud credentials to `UPCLOUD_USERNAME` and `UPCLOUD_PASSWORD` environment variables.
+Configure your UpCloud credentials to `UPCLOUD_USERNAME` and `UPCLOUD_PASSWORD` environment variables or your API token to `UPCLOUD_TOKEN` environment variable.